nirwan1265/MAGCAT/README.md

 **Interpretation:**
 The pathway is essentially a **proxy for a single gene-level association** (often due to dense annotation or overlapping pathway definitions).
 Biologically, the pathway may still be relevant, but you should interpret it as “this gene is driving everything.”

+**Biological example:**
+**PAH in phenylalanine metabolism**
+Phenylalanine metabolism is dominated by a single bottleneck enzyme, phenylalanine hydroxylase (PAH), which converts phenylalanine to tyrosine.
+In humans, loss or severe reduction of PAH activity causes hyperphenylalaninemia and classic phenylketonuria (PKU) where phenylalanine accumulates to toxic levels, while downstream products are depleted.
+Most cases of elevated phenylalanine (HPA) are due to PAH deficiency, whereas only a minority are caused by defects in cofactor (BH₄) metabolism.
+Here, one gene (PAH) is the critical flux-controlling step;

+Other genes in the “phenylalanine metabolism” pathway (transporters, minor side-enzymes, cofactor recycling, etc.) generally have much weaker or rarer effects at the population level.

 ---